 Step 2: Select General > Reset > Tap Reset Network Setting.

 Step 3: Connect your iPhone to Mac and try to import photos again.

 Have you solved the problem of can't import photos from iPhone to Mac?
 I believe that you will master some skills from what you've read.
-If you stuck with some issues like "not all photos importing from iPhone to mac", "iPhoto won't import photos from iPhone", I think Coolmuster iOS Assistant for Mac can save you from all these troubles.
+If you stuck with some issues like "not all photos importing from iPhone to mac", "iPhoto won't import photos from iPhone", I think Coolmuster iOS Assistant can save you from all these troubles.
 It can complete file transfer between the iPhone and the Mac in an easy and quick way, and it also lets you one-click back up iPhone to Mac and manage iTunes backup.